The Animation Process – Complete Step by Step Guide 2026

 1. How important is planning in the animation process?

-I know that planning might be boring and tedious, and you want to get to the juicy part and actually create an animation video.
+We understand that planning might be boring and tedious, and you want to get to the juicy part and actually create an animation video.
 However, planning is a crucial step in animation production because if you don’t build a blueprint for your video, you’ll most likely end up facing serious setbacks and delays during production.

 Minor issues, such as the script being slightly longer than it should be, can be fixed on the spot, but if you choose the wrong video type for your goals, you’ll be facing a big waste of time and resources.
 In the worst-case scenario, you’ll end up with a piece that can’t accomplish the goals you set out for your campaign.
 To avoid that, it’s best to take the time to do your due research and plan your video.
-You could also partner up with one of the best animation studios in New York, for example, and save yourself the hassle.

 2. How much does animation cost?